Judge, Hicks hit grand slams as Yankees pound Pirates 16-0 - WHIZ News

 TRAINER’S ROOM

 Yankees: Held 1B Anthony Rizzo out of the lineup for a second straight game due to back stiffness.
-Boone said Rizzo was “definitely better” on Wednesday than he was on Tuesday when the 32-year-old was a late scratch because he looked, as Boone put it, “all twisted up.”
+Boone indicated Rizzo would likely miss Thursday’s game in Boston, too.

 Pirates: OF Greg Allen (hamstring) was scheduled to begin a rehabilitation assignment at Class A Bradenton.
-Allen, claimed off waivers from the Yankees last fall, hasn’t played all season after tweaking his left hamstring during spring training, then injuring his right hamstring during rehab.
+Allen, claimed off waivers from the Yankees last fall, hasn’t played all season.

 ON THE MOVE